DisneyStudios/cucumber-slices-maven-plugin/README.md

 # cucumber-slices-maven-plugin
 The Cucumber Slices Plugin is designed to parse Cucumber feature files with 1 or more scenarios into many feature files, each with 1 scenario per feature file.
 The plugin can be used in combination with either the [Maven Surefire Plugin](http://maven.apache.org/surefire/maven-surefire-plugin/) or the [Maven Failsafe Plugin](http://maven.apache.org/surefire/maven-failsafe-plugin/) to run each of the generated feature files in parallel.
-Further information on how to configure these plugins to run Cucumber feature files in parallel is discussed in the [Running In Parallel](#running-in-parallel) section.
+Further information on how to configure these plugins to run Cucumber feature files in parallel is discussed in the [Running Scenarios In Parallel](#running-scenarios-in-parallel) section.

 Although not required, using the Cucumber Slices Plugin _after_ the `test-compile` lifecycle phase is NOT RECOMMENDED.
 The purpose behind the plugin is to generate (at runtime), Cucumber Feature files and Cucumber Runners, by reading from an existing set of feature files.
 In order for the plugin to work properly, it is RECOMMENDED that the execution phase is set to `generate-test-resources`, which is triggered before the `test-compile` phase.